Introduction

 Napoleon is a classic card game that combines strategy, bidding, and trick-taking elements.
 Success in the game requires balancing predicting opponents' moves, playing cards strategically, and accurately bidding on the number of tricks to be won.
 This guide will walk you through the step-by-step process of playing Napoleon, from understanding the basic rules to executing advanced strategies.

-What Is Napoleon?
+What Is Napoleon Card Game?

 Napoleon, also known as Nap, is a classic trick-taking card game that 3 to 6 players can play.
 It is named after the military leader Napoleon Bonaparte and is believed to have originated in France.